adowning/newparse/README.md

 **Business rules**

-- Create Cloud Code to prevent unauthorised users make change on models;
+- Create Cloud Code to prevent unauthorised users make change on mod  els;
 - Designate route to specific driver based on specific rules.

   ***Depends on:***